Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 OpenRouter allows you to ignore specific providers in your [preferences](https://openrouter.ai/settings/preferences).
-This can be effective to exclude highly quantized or otherwise undesirable providers.
+This can be used to limit your OpenRouter requests to be served by only your preferred providers.

 {: .note }
 Earlier versions of this article included incorrect Ollama models,